-Consequently, I look forward to learning about other aspects in thermodynamics and fluid mechanics because both are important concepts for improving renewable energies.
-This directly tackles the main issue of efficiency because it would help increase the viability.
+I look forward to learning about other aspects of thermodynamics and fluid mechanics so I can improve renewable energies by increasing viability and efficiency.
 I plan to work in the renewable energy industry to develop a device capable of utilising as much useful energy from energy transfers.
-I think this is crucial as it paves a way to make renewable energy implementation more feasible.
-It would reduce greenhouse gases thus contributing to solving the impending problem of global warming.
+I think this is crucial as it paves the way to make renewable energy implementation more feasible, reducing greenhouse gases, and thus, contributing to solving the impending problem of global warming.
 This would give me a chance to help Indonesia as 25% of the country is projected to be underwater by 2050.